whiprandolph/bestseller/notes.md

 Endless predation - lightbulb moment leading into part 3
   * our politics aren't working.
 Right/left, democracy-monarchy, capitalism-communism - these arguments aren't working.
   * trained to hold back/shut down self - endless predation is what happens, what we can easily predict will happen

+## research notes

+### Quran

+Like Basket/MLK, this quran quote (Al-Quran Surah 5: Verse 32):  On the other hand, if one saves the life of a single person it shall be as if he has saved the lives of all mankind